a group of students in a campus garden, working, with the sky in the background

 UEPI Native Garden

-In 2023, a student independent study project assessed the feasibility of replacing the grass lawn at 1541 Campus Road, which houses the Urban and Environmental Policy Institute (UEPI), with a native garden.
-Graham Luethe ’26’s project ended with a presentation to the Director of Facilities explaining the environmental and economic benefits of the native garden, and with Facilities’ approval and a $13,500 LADWP Turf Replacement Program rebate, Graham’s project took root over the Spring 2024 semester.
+In 2023, a student independent study project led to a proposal to replace the grass lawn at 1541 Campus Road, which houses the Urban and Environmental Policy Institute (UEPI), with a native garden.
+Graham Luethe ’26’s project earned a $13,500 grant through LADWP's Turf Replacement Program rebate.
+After a semester of research, Graham’s project took root over the Spring 2024 semester.

-The turf replacement project at UEPI was tied into the curriculum of an Urban and Environmental Policy class, UEP 247: Urban Agriculture and Native Landscaping, with students not only learning about the importance of urban green spaces and drought-resistant plant benefits, but actually participating in such themes by spending class time changing the topography of the land to retain more water, planting native plants to reduce the need for maintenance and irrigation, and visiting other examples of native gardens in the city.
+The turf replacement project at UEPI was tied into the curriculum of an Urban and Environmental Policy class, UEP 247: Urban Agriculture and Native Landscaping Practicum, with students not only learning about the importance of urban green spaces and drought-resistant plant benefits in the classroom, but participating in hands-on learning activities to turn theory into practice.
+Students, in collaboration with The Urban Homestead, changed the topography of the land to retain more water, planted California native plants to reduce the need for irrigation and promote biodiversity, and created educational signage for each new plant explaining its ecological and cultural role.

 The Microforest